-Today we will be diving straight into the ever growing eclectic and enticing genre of Steampunk literature.
+Today we'll be diving straight into the ever growing eclectic and enticing genre of Steampunk literature.
 So grab your finest reading monocle and get ready to discover your new favorite Steampunk book.

 Mini Steampunk Overview

-In case you are unfamiliar with Steampunk – here are the basics.
+In case you're unfamiliar with Steampunk, here are a few basics.
 You can read a more in-depth history of Steampunk here in this blog post.

 Steampunk is a retro-futuristic style of art, clothing, and as we are talking about today, literature.
 The style includes Victorian, fantasy, the Industrial Revolution, and often a futuristic Wild Wild West.

 You know how Star Wars is kind of like, the Cowboy and Indian days of the future on a planet with super-technology?
 Ok.
-Now, hold on to that thought and imagine our own history re-imagined with super-technology involved.
+Now, hold on to that thought and imagine our own history, but with super-technology involved.

 Pretty cool, right?